Knoblauchpilze/bsgalone/README.md

 This should allow you to pick the `Server` configuration win the `RUN AND DEBUG` tab:

 ![Launch config](resources/launch-config.png)

+The other targets aim at launching the client and tests.
+For test targets, the leak sanitizer is disabled as it conflicts with the usage of `ptrace` by `gdb` (see [source](https://maxnilz.com/posts/021-santitizer/)).

 # Setting up the DB